Abbey Catholic Primary School

 Q6: What training does the staff in school have in relation to pupils with Special Educational Needs?

-In our school we believe that all staff should be involved in supporting pupils with special educational needs and so we make sure that staff have training to help them do this.
+At The Abbey, we believe that all staff should be involved in supporting pupils with Special Educational Needs and so we make sure that staff have training to help them do this.

 Q7: How do the school get more specialist help for pupils if they need it?